MicrosoftDocs/appcenter-docs/docs/distribution/testers/testing-android.md

 ![App Details View in the Portal](images/a-appdetails-installportal.png)

-Clicking this button initiates the application install, which results in the app being placed onto your home screen.
+Clicking this button starts the application install, which results in the app being placed onto your home screen.

 Lastly, if you have a QR code reader handy, you can navigate to our [App Center Developer Portal](https://appcenter.ms/apps)  and select the application you're testing there.
 App Center will display a QR code that navigates you directly to the app's download page.